sorice/preprocess/docs/index.rst

 **preprocess** is a preprocessing languaje for natural language tasks usually implements methods of normalization.
-This library integrates methods for the above purpose from NLTK, spacy and others.
+This library integrates methods for the above purpose from NLTK, spacy and others [manning2008]_.

 .. toctree::
    :maxdepth: 1